syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 ## RangeColumn Chart

-For rendering a Range Column Chart set the [type](../api/ejchart.html#members:series-type) as **"rangeColumn"** in the chart series.
-To change the RangeColumn color, you can use the [fill](../api/ejchart.html#members:series-fill) property of the series.
+To render a Range Column Chart, set the [type](../api/ejchart.html#members:series-type) as **"rangeColumn"** in the chart series.
+To change the RangeColumn color, use the [fill](../api/ejchart.html#members:series-fill) property of the series.

 Since, the RangeColumn series requires two y values for a point, add the [high](../api/ejchart.html#members:series-high) and [low](../api/ejchart.html#members:series-low) value.
 High and Low value specifies the maximum and minimum range of the points.